'The One' makes its return to Enid

 “Super excitement.
 I’m a huge Christmas Hallmark fan.
 And that’s putting it lightly,” Hamblin said.
 “I’ve always kind of been disappointed in the metal tree downtown.
 And this is what I’ve always wanted, because I watch Hallmark movies.
 So when this came about, I was super stoked.
 And I’m even more stoked that it’s coming back.”

-Winfield said had any additional weather hit Enid early Monday, the tree would not have been able to be put upright.
-She said the tree will be ready to go for the tree lighting ceremony at 7:30 p.m.
-Nov.
-25.
+Winfield said had any additional weather hit Enid early Monday, the tree would have been put up a few days later.

 Commented